-Another cause of garage door noise could be a broken or worn spring.
-Extension springs can be found above the upper tracks on both sides of the door and Torsion springs are located just above the closed door.
-Torsion springs should be handled with the utmost caution as they are under extreme pressure.
-If either type of spring is broken, you will need to contact one of our garage door experts immediately.
+Worn springs could be another cause of garage door noise.
+Extension springs are found above the upper tracks on both sides of the door.
+Torsion springs are located just above the closed door and should be handled with the utmost caution as they are under extreme pressure.
+If either type of spring is broken, contact one of our garage door experts immediately.
 Our location in Phoenix offers spring and roller replacement services to help repair your noisy garage door.

-If the door is an older model, it may need a hinge replacement.
-Noise is also san issue when the roller stem on the hinge becomes worn, and this causes noise upon operation.
-Similarly, a loose trolley mechanism on the drive could cause excessive noise.
-You can consult your manual or online instructions to see if these issues can be remedied.
-Both issues can be fixed with lubricant; however, you should never apply any grease or to a belt drive.
+If the garage door is an older model, it may need a hinge replacement.
+Noise is also san issue when the roller stem on the hinge becomes worn.
+A loose trolley mechanism on the drive could also cause excessive noise.
+Consult your garage door manual or online instructions to research potential solutions.
+Both issues can usually be fixed with lubricant; however, you should never apply grease to a belt drive.